Bonded vs Genuine leather

 - Use a leather conditioner, as this helps protects and preserve the life span of your genuine leather.

-- Keep away from direct sunlight, to prevent cracking the leather.
+- Keep away from direct sunlight to prevent cracking the leather.

 Compared to genuine leather, bonded leather is way cheaper.
-So if you're looking for a pocket-friendly leather product that would still look nonetheless, bonded leather is a good option.
+So if you're looking for a pocket-friendly leather product that would still look, bonded leather is a good option.

-Unlike genuine leather which is very easy to repair in cases of tear, bonded leathers are awfully difficult to repair.
+Unlike genuine leather, which is very easy to repair in cases of tear, bonded leathers are awfully difficult to repair.

 You must understand that once bonded leather starts peeling, it will continue peeling, despite the repairs you do.